 The Morgan Stanley opinion is directed to the PBG Special Committee and the PBG Board, addresses only the fairness from a financial point of view of the consideration to be received by the holders of shares of PBG common stock (other than PepsiCo and its affiliates) and does not address any other aspect of the merger or constitute a recommendation as to how any holders of shares of PBG common stock should vote at any stockholders' meetings held in connection with the merger.
-As compensation for its services in connection with the merger, PBG has agreed to pay Morgan Stanley a fee of \$43 million, of which \$27 million is payable upon the closing of the merger. \$16 million of such \$27 million would remain payable if the merger is not consummated and PBG remains independent, and the PBG Board will consider, in its sole discretion, payment to Morgan Stanley of an additional discretionary fee in such case.
+As compensation for its services in connection with the merger, PBG has agreed to pay Morgan Stanley a fee of \$43 million, of which \$27 million is payable upon the closing of the merger.
+A portion of such \$27 million would remain payable if the merger is not consummated and PBG remains independent.
+In such case, the PBG Board will consider, in its sole discretion, payment to Morgan Stanley of a discretionary fee in addition to such portion of such \$27 million that remains payable.
 PBG took the existence of these contingent fees into account when considering the analysis, advice and opinion of Morgan Stanley.